rdbeach/JsonQuery/README.md

 	    }
 	}

-	// Now that we have properties, we will output the cat's name as a string.
+	// Now that we have "properties", we will output the age property as a string.

 	out(
-	    props.$("pets.cat").str()
+	    props.$("age").str()
 	);

+	// 28